 July 20, Benfica v Chivas de Guadalajara - Buy tickets

-July 24, AS Roma v Benfica - Buy tickets
+July 24, Fiorentina v Benfica - Buy tickets

 July 28, AC Milan v Benfica - Buy tickets

 Benfica, Portugal’s most successful club with 36 league titles to their name, will be a welcome part of the 2019 International Champions Cup.

 Last summer, a Águias entertained fans in Pittsburgh, PA, with a penalty shootout victory over eventual runners-up Borussia Dortmund.

 Benfica came close to a shootout victory over Juventus, too, and were only narrowly beaten by Olympique Lyonnais.